YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 1) A type definition of the usual form `type <typedef>`, where the value of `<typedef>` is preserved, and
 1) Several (auto-generated) plugin definitions.

+## The ASCII control characters type

+The module `ASCII_Ctrl` module defines types following the four-level framwork of OCanren types: abstract, ground, logic and groundi.
+Although it takes about thirty lines to enumerate all the control character names, the mathematical nature of these definitions are simple: even simpler than the types of logic lists and Peano numbers which we learnt previously.
+For instance, since the type is non-recursive and the constructors have no argument, the abstract form of the type coincides with the ground form.

 <hr>